 The Hancock County Extension Educator working directly with the 4-H Club Program and the Hancock County, Indiana, Junior Leader President or his designated representative will serve as ex-officio members of the Board of Directors.
 Directors must be at least eighteen (18) years of age at the time of election or appointment to serve.
 Directors must be voting members of the Corporation for at least three (3) months prior to election or appointment and will have such other qualifications as these by-laws may prescribe.
 Prior to election or appointment, directors will provide their legal name, residence address, mailing address, township of residence and any other pertinent information required by the Board of Directors and will update such information with the Corporation’s Secretary within thirty (30) days of any changes thereto.
 All members of the board of directors are subject to a vetting process.

 Section 2.
 Election of Directors and Term Limits.
 The election of members of the Board of Directors will be governed by the Corporation’s Articles of Incorporation as amended or restated.
+Nominations for Director may always be made from the floor subject to the nominee otherwise qualifying for such position.
 The term of office of Directors will be three (3) years; however, no person may serve as a Director for a period exceeding six (6) consecutive years except that the maximum term of a Director appointed to serve a vacancy created to fill an unexpired term of a previous Director will be calculated from the expiration date of his first appointed term.
 Upon conclusion of a period of service as a Director, no person may again serve as a Director for a period of three (3) years.

 Section 3.
 Staggered Terms.
-Director terms will be staggered so that () Directors will be elected each year.
+Director terms will be staggered so that five (5) Directors will be elected each year.
 The Board of Directors as now constituted will develop a system to initiate staggered terms as described.